Individual Advocacy Support

 • Navigate education, services, and benefits

-• Problem solve challenges
+• Problem-solve challenges

-• Connect to community and professional supports
+• Connect to community resources

-• Strengthen self advocacy and decision making
+• Strengthen self-advocacy and decision-making

-What You Can Expect
+What to Expect